Frequently Asked Questions

 What should I bring with me inpatient psych and residential substance abuse?

 Enough clothing for four to five days and toiletries.

 Can I smoke at Regional?

 No. Smoking is not allowed in any Regional facility or on the grounds.
-For those clients that are staying in a program, you may talk with a doctor about using a nicotine patch.
+For those clients that are staying in a program, you may speak with a doctor about using a nicotine patch.

 Are mental health professionals available to speak to community organizations?

-Our staff is ready to speak to groups about more than 30 topics ranging from AIDS education to managing depression to sexual abuse trauma to gambling problems.
+Our staff speaks to groups about several mental health topics ranging from managing depression to sexual abuse trauma to gambling problems.
 Seminars and professional development workshops can be customized to fit your needs.

 Back to Top